Corporate Formation

 If you don’t have a mortgage on your home or the taxes are not escrowed by the lender, you may need to pay the taxes on the property directly.
 If you fail to pay property taxes, the county in which you live may have the right to place a tax lien on your property.
 If the owed taxes aren’t paid or if no attempt is made to pay the taxes or remedy the situation, the county can auction off your property in a tax deed sale.
 If the county in which you live has placed a tax lien on your property, it is important to take steps to save your home.
 Non-action can only lead to the loss of your home.
 However, there may be options available to you.
 What are some things you can do if you have fallen behind on your property taxes?

-If you have a tax lien on your home or are facing a tax deed sale on your home, contact the tax deed lawyer at Legal Counsel, P.A. in Orlando, Florida who can review your situation and help you understand your options.
+If you have a tax lien on your home or are facing a tax deed sale on your home, contact the tax deed lawyers at Legal Counsel, P.A. in Orlando, Florida who can review your situation and help you understand your options.
 We can speak to county tax assessors, provide documentation to support your case, and fight for your rights under the law.

 Tax Deeds for Investors in Orlando, Florida